HarmvandenBrink/NieuweStroomAPI/README.md

 The code fetches the needed x-api-key header from the main.*.js file, and uses it in the API request.

+You can edit the dates in the code, to fetch prices from other dates.

 # Disclaimer